apptainer/singularity-userdocs/security.rst

 private, even if the SIF file is shared in public.

-Unlike other container platforms where execution requires a number of layers to be extracted to a rootfs directory on the host, Singularity executes containers in a single step, directly from the immutable ``.sif``.
+Unlike other container platforms where execution requires a number of layers to be extracted to a rootfs directory on the host, apptainer executes containers in a single step, directly from the immutable ``.sif``.
 This reduces the attack surface and allows the container to be easily verified at runtime, to ensure it has not been tampered with.